MS Wealth Management (Manager en Gestion de Patrimoine Financier)

 On the Paris campus: October intake.

-Taught mostly in French (20% in English).
+Taught in French.
 Six months of courses, then four to six months of internship.

 This MS programme is RNCP certified.